Samasingha

 Samasingha is a gram panchayat in the district of Jharsuguda in the state of Odisha in India.
 The block office and police station of Samasingha is Kolabira, site of the Kolabira fort.
 It is divided into fourteen wards.
 The MLA constituency is Jharsuguda and the MP constituency is Bargarh.
-The village is situated on the bank of the Bheden river, a tributary of the Mahanadi.
+The village is situated on the bank of the Bhede river, a tributary of the Mahanadi.
 Two small seasonal streams flow through the village, the larger is named Badbahal and the smaller Nalia.
 Bhugarapali, Junadihi, Belmunda, Jalapara/Jaladihi and Kumharmal are villages are in the neighbourhood of Samasingha.
 Other nearby places include Jharsuguda, Sambalpur, Kuchinda, Bamra and Bagdihi.
 The nearest place of tourist attraction is Gudguda.
 It is on the route between Sambalpur and Ranchi.

 National Highway 200 (Raipur-Chandikhole) runs along the periphery of the village.
 The population of the village is around 6000.
 The local wine is produced from rice and the flower of Madhuca indica.
 The mango and cashew nut trees spread throughout the village area.

 The administrative hierarchy, from smallest to largest, is Samasingha (Post office, Gram Panchayat), Kolabira (Block or Panchayat Samiti and Tahsil), Jharsuguda (district), Odisha (State), India.

 The nearest airport is in Jharsuguda, Bhubaneswar, Raipur.
 The nearest railway station is Jharsuguda.